 * This recipe works best with red lentils as they cook fastest and require less liquid than brown/green.

 - First chop your veggies and measure out the ingredients.

-- Set to high pressure for 15 minutes and allow to come to pressure.
+- Set Instant Pot (I use a 6 QT) HIGH pressure for 5 minutes and allow to come to pressure.

-- Lastly, stir in your crushed tomatoes and adjust broth/tomato/seasoning to taste, adding more of what you prefer to get your ideal thickness and flavor punch.
+- Lastly, feel free to adjust seasoning (spices and salt) to taste, adding more of what you prefer to get your ideal flavor punch.

 - Add all your favorite toppings and enjoy!
 This chili is great the day of, and even better as leftovers too.
 Chili is magic like that and great for meal prep for the week!
 You can even freeze some for later.

 To ensure all the goodness in this pot has enough liquid to cook, I've adjusted the broth to 1 quart (4 cups) at the suggestion of a few kind readers!
 The chili will thicken more as it cools.

 Love beans?
 For an extra chunky chili, additional black beans or pinto beans can be added after the chili is done cooking!
 (Just not in the beginning b/c the pot is sensitive to being too full) Simply add in your favorites and then sprinkle in a bit more of the spices, to taste, to even things out.
 Easy peasy!

 See post below slow cooker instructions, if needed.
 XO